mrdcvlsc/APA/docs-how-to-use.md

         For windows uninstallation you also need to specify the path of **mingw** using ```INSTALL_PREFIX``` like how you installed it but with the uninstall command.

-    - If you installed the library after building it then you can just use it right away by including the ```ubint.hpp```.
+    - If you installed the library after building it then you can just use it right away by including the headers.
         ```c++
         // main.cpp
         #include <iostream>